Coastal Towns of the Italian Riviera

 High up in the village, a visit to the Church of San Lorenzo, constructed in 1338, is recommended.
 The church’s standout feature is its exquisite rose window, which dates back to the 14th century.

-Manarola’s rich history, breath-taking scenery, and festive traditions make it a truly enchanting destination to explore and enjoy throughout the year.Read more about Manarola
+Manarola’s rich history, breath-taking scenery, and festive traditions make it a truly enchanting destination to explore and enjoy throughout the year.Read our Manarola Travel Guide

 Portofino, often hailed as one of the most picturesque towns on the Italian Riviera and even in all of Italy, is a true postcard-worthy destination.
 Its azure blue waters adorned with luxury yachts, colourful houses that grace the landscape, and opulent estates create an idyllic scene that seems to have been plucked from the pages of travel guides.
 Nestled between majestic mountains and a captivating coastline, the Portofino Peninsula is a captivating gem that Liguria proudly offers.